 What are the biggest ever Mega Millions jackpots?

-One very lucky Californian has won the record Mega Millions prize, an estimated $1.55 billion - the largest in the lottery’s 27-year history.
+After there were no jackpot winners in Friday’s Mega Millions draw, the top prize has now rolled over to an estimated $1.55 billion - the largest in the lottery’s 27-year history.

-The previous largest Mega Millions win is $1.53 billion - a jackpot scooped by a single player in South Carolina in October 2018.
-According to Mega Millions organisers, it made history as the world’s largest ever lottery prize won by one individual, now surpassed.
+As things stand, the biggest ever Mega Millions win is $1.53 billion - a jackpot scooped by a single player in South Carolina in October 2018.
+According to Mega Millions organisers, it made history as the world’s largest ever lottery prize won by one individual.

 It was the first time since Mega Millions was established in 1996 that the jackpot had crossed the $1 billion mark.
 In all, the prize has now reached 10 figures on five occasions.